SaharshYSS/OS_Jackfruit_Project/README.md

 ---
 ## Authors
-Yerramilli Siva Sai Saharsh PES2UG24CS618  Yadunandana Reddy PES2UG24CS605
+Yerramilli Siva Sai Saharsh PES2UG24CS618
+Yadunandana Reddy M PES2UG24CS605

+---
 ## What This Project Does

 OS-Jackfruit lets you spin up isolated containers where processes run in their own environment, with separate filesystems and controlled resource limits.
 A central supervisor manages all containers, handles their lifecycle, and collects logs — all through a simple CLI.